 - Ongoing education

-Understand security risks and have ongoing training for all employees
+Understand security risks and have consistent training for all employees

 - Control systems

-Install automation rules and transparency models to help ensure proper access and usage
+Install automation rules and transparency models to help ensure proper access and use

 - Customer due diligence